 In the past, financial professionals have relied on a well-balanced portfolio of stocks and bonds to manage a client’s risk versus return.
 While the concept is widely accepted, if you ask 50 different financial professionals what a well-balanced portfolio of stocks and bonds looks like, you'll likely get 50 different answers.
-However, they will probably suggest bonds be used in a portfolio as a hedge against stock market losses to reduce portfolio overall risk.
+However, they will probably suggest bonds be used in a portfolio as a hedge against stock market losses to reduce overall portfolio risk.
 But is that always the right answer?

 Searching for Less Risk

 This strategy made sense for decades.
 The bond market is often driven by supply and demand.
-When the stock market gets shaky, consumers flock to safety.
-Investors gobble up yield from seemingly safe positions like bonds.
+When the stock market gets shaky, consumers flock to protection.
+Investors gobble up yield from seemingly less-risky positions like bonds.
 When this happens, the demand for bond yields increases relative to the available supply.
 This pushes yields on new issues down, which in turn, drives up the price of previously issued bonds with a higher yield.

 This relationship between stock market volatility and bond prices has been relatively reliable for the past few years.
 As a result, it would seem that having a portion of your client’s portfolio in bonds would help shield a portfolio.

 While bonds have been a good shield to defend against market risk, they do have weaknesses.
 The biggest weaknesses are interest rate risk and credit risk.
 The longer the duration of bond, the higher the interest rate risk.
 The lower the credit worthiness of the bond issuer, the greater risk of default.
-To offset credit risk, issues will often pay a higher yield.
+To offset credit risk, issuers will often pay a higher yield.